-Bram Stoker’s ‘Dracula’ was neither the first novel on Vampires nor the most particularly well written one.
+Bram Stoker’s ‘Dracula’ was not the first novel on Vampires, nor the most particularly well-written one.
 What it has over every other vampire book before and after it was supreme staying power and influence.
 Scholars have theorized that this staying power owes in large measure to Stoker’s ability to capture a range of Victorian fears that are still relatable to us to this day in the work.

 A Thrilling Tale